cilogon/DynamoProvisioner/README.md

 - *cm_status*: A DynamoDB String indicating the status for the CO Person record.

+- *cm_tandc_agreements*: A DynamoDB List of Terms And Condition Agreements.
+Each element of the List will be a DynamoDB Map with the following keys and values:

+   - *cm_agreement_time*: The Unix time agreement timestamp as a DynamoDB Number.
+   - *cm_description*: The description (name) of the Terms and Condition Agreement.
+   - *cm_status*: The agreement status as a DynamoDB String.

 - *cm_unix_cluster_accounts*: A DynamoDB List of UnixCluster accounts.
 Each element of the List will be a DynamoDB Map with the following keys and values: